envision-projects/envision-projects.github.io/content/embedded/simplesynth-project.md

     ![](/images/annotattion.png)

     Press "Update Changes List", then press "OK", Press "Accept Changes."
 When the net dialogue opens, press "Execute Changes."
 Once finished, you can close those the annotation windows.
-15. Now we need to create our Nets: the Nets will connect the switches to the MUX inputs, and we need one per note on our keyboard.
+15. Now we need to create our Nets: the Nets will connect the switches to the Teensy inputs, and we need one per note on our keyboard.
 Connect wires to the conjunction of the switches and resistors:

     ![](/images/switchesnets.png)

-    and then add the same nets to the MUX:
+    and then add the same nets to the Teensy:

     ![](/images/muxnets.png)
 16. You should now have something that looks like this: